 - I think it is too easy to read an account of a scientific revolution and assume that people back then were just ignorant.
 (Why didn't they get it?
 It's so obvious!)
 However, science is often more of a steady march than a series of dazzling leaps.
 There are unsolved problems now that will be solved by today's scientists and future generations will scoff at us for not "getting it" at the time.
 What is your favorite unsolved problem today?
 (In any field, not just Earth science.)

 - Respond to a thread that includes responses to these questions.
-If you feel that your response has already been "said" by another student, then post a response to someone else's remarks that expands on what has already been said, asks for clarification, asks a follow-up question, or furthers the discussion in some other meaningful way.
+If you feel that your response has already been "said" by another student, then post a response to someone else's remarks that expand on what has already been said, asks for clarification, asks a follow-up question, or furthers the discussion in some other meaningful way.

 - By the end of the activity, I would like you to post at least one original thought/opinion/question and at least one thoughtful response to someone else's post.